Anon-Planet/thgtoa/guide.md

 You should also read Tails Documentation, Warnings, and limitations, before going further <https://tails.boum.org/doc/about/warnings/index.en.html> <sup>[[Archive.org]][241]</sup>

-Taking all this into account and the fact that their documentation is great,Wewill just redirect you towards their well-made and well-maintained tutorial:
+Taking all this into account and the fact that their documentation is great, we will just redirect you towards their well-made and well-maintained tutorial:

 <https://tails.boum.org/install/index.en.html> <sup>[[Archive.org]][242]</sup>, pick your flavor and proceed.